 * Other researchers and teachers in colleges or University departments, including academic visitors

 If you are unsure of your eligibility, contact us using the contact page.
-Members of Oxford Brookes in these categories are also welcome.
-Members of other Universities are asked to contact us to check eligibility.
+Members of Oxford Brookes University in these categories are also welcome.
+Members of other universities are asked to contact us to check eligibility.

-Christians from all denominations and traditions are welcome, as are those who are simply curious to learn more about the Christian faith as may engage with the life of the mind.
+Christians from all denominations and traditions are welcome, as are those who are simply curious to learn more about how those who hold to the Christian faith engage with the life of the mind.
 We thrive on discussion and look forward to welcoming a variety of perspectives.

 You may e-mail questions directly to email@example.com